-treaties between the United States and sovereign tribes must be construed strictly, with ambiguities resolved against the government.
-Even at oral arguments, Gorsuch demonstrated his tendency to give considerable weight to the benefits sovereign tribes negotiated for themselves.
-152
+151 See 139 S. Ct.
+1000, 1016 (2019) (Gorsuch, J., concurring in the judgment) ("After all, the United States drew up this contract, and we normally construe any ambiguities against the arguments, Gorsuch demonstrated his tendency to give considerable weight to the benefits sovereign tribes negotiated for themselves.152

-These are not isolated bits of reasoning within a few select cases, but a through-line in Gorsuch's Indian law jurisprudence.
-This line of reasoning recently boiled to a head in Gorsuch's dissent in Oklahoma v.
-Castro-Huerta.
-Relying on a tradition of Supreme Court jurisprudence going back to Worcester v.
-Georgia and legal practice stretching through the Continental Congress back to English rule, Gorsuch argued that the states have no inherent power to prosecute crimes involving Natives on tribal land.
-Gorsuch recognized that The real party in interest here isn't Mr. Castro-Huerta but the Cherokee . . . relegated to the filing of amicus briefs.
-The pulled no punches in dissent, calling the majority opinion a "lawless act of judicial fiat.
-Gorsuch's dissent so thoroughly laid out the legal, political, and international history of Indian Law that the Court's liberals simply joined it without writing a word of their own.
+These are not isolated bits of reasoning within a few select cases, but a through-line in Gorsuch's Indian law jurisprudence.153 This line of reasoning recently boiled to a head in Gorsuch's dissent in Oklahoma v.
+Castro-Huerta.154 Relying on a tradition of Supreme Court jurisprudence going back to Worcester v.
+Georgia155 and legal practice stretching through the Continental Congress back to English rule, Gorsuch argued that the states have no inherent power to prosecute crimes involving Natives on tribal land.156 Gorsuch recognized that "The real party in interest here isn't Mr. Castro-Huerta but the Cherokee . . . relegated to the filing of amicus briefs."157 He pulled no punches in dissent, calling the majority opinion a "lawless act of judicial fiat."158 Gorsuch's dissent so thoroughly laid out the legal, political, and international history of Indian Law that the Court's liberals simply joined it without writing a word of their own.